kopsa95/dockerW10Home/README.txt

 steps:
-1) run the bat scripts as an Admin
-2)go to your registry and change in the following path HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion the following:
+1) run the bat scripts as an Admin (Restart will be needed) 2)go to your registry and change in the following path HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion the following:
   EditionID/ Core ----> Professional